M1MIAGTeamPallaMu/Servlet_JAXRS/README.md

 You also have to start tomcat7:run command in order to start the servlet.

-We have provided a contact form to add a person's information.Its url is under **`localhost:port_number/contact_form/index.html`**.
+We have provided a contact form to add a person's information.
-The port number can be configured in the pom.xml file.
+Its url is under **`localhost:port_number/contact_form/index.html`**.The port number can be configured in the pom.xml file.

 Access to the api is under localhost:8080/rest/ .
 The routes are indicated in the design.md file